SquadcastHub/squadcasthub.github.io/pages/mydoc/hyperping.md

 This document will help you integrate Hyperping with Squadcast.

-[Hyperping](https://hyperping.io/) is Uptime monitoring for websites and APIs, public status pages, instantly receive alerts by emails, Slack and SMS.
+[Hyperping](https://hyperping.io/) is an uptime monitoring platform for websites, APIs and public status pages.

 Route detailed alerts from Hyperping to the right users in Squadcast.